DennisToledo314/MENPs_as_nanoelectrodes/README.md

 - Figure 5.12, page 101: Uncomment line 104 in "Simple Myelinated Axon.py" and run the file to produce the data ("distance_numparts.pkl")
                          Uncomment line 108 in "Simple Myelinated Axon.py" and run the file to produce the figure

-- Figure 5.13, page 102: Uncomment line 100 in "Simple Myelinated Axon.py" and run the file to produce the data ("distance_numparts.pkl")
+- Figure 5.13, page 102: Uncomment line 100 in "Simple Myelinated Axon.py" and run the file to produce the data ("menplayers_800_Oe.pkl")
                          Uncomment line 110 in "Simple Myelinated Axon.py" and run the file to produce the figure

 Note that this work relies on Brian 2: https://brian2.readthedocs.io/en/stable/